Generic Name: estradiol (ES-tra-DYE-ol)

 - Do not apply EstroGel gel to skin that is irritated or broken.
 Do not apply it to your face, in or around the vagina, or to your breasts.

 - If you take a bath or shower, or use a sauna around the time of your dose, apply EstroGel gel afterwards.
 Be sure the area is completely dry before applying the medicine.

 - You must prime the pump before using it for the first time.
-To do this, remove the cap, unlock the pump, and press down on the spout 2 times.
+Prime the pump as directed by the patient leaflet that comes with EstroGel gel.
 Discard any medicine that comes out by rinsing it down the sink or placing it in the trash can, out of the reach of children and pets.
 The pump is now ready for use.